 The Office of Global Engagement is committed to supporting our students as they prepare for study abroad, and we encourage you to be as open as possible with your advisors about your needs or concerns.
 Our office works closely with the Office of Disability Resources (ODR) to facilitate equal access for students when it can be reasonably arranged.
-Since the benefits of the Americans with Disabilities Act (ADA) may not follow students abroad. any student who may need accommodation should speak with ODR and their education abroad advisor early.
+Since the benefits of the Americans with Disabilities Act (ADA) may not follow students abroad, any student who may need accommodation should speak with ODR and their education abroad advisor early.
 Should you qualify for disability services through ODR, you are encouraged to discuss support or accommodation needs with your education abroad advisor in advance of your departure.

 Mental health conditions that are successfully managed here at Drexel may flare up unexpectedly in a new environment.
 Because of this, we encourage you to be as proactive as possible about your potential support needs for an experience abroad.

 Just as cultures differ, so does the degree of access and readily available disability services in the many countries and communities a student might consider for their study abroad experience.
 The key for any study abroad participant is flexibility and a proactive approach.
 After speaking with your education abroad advisor, students are strongly encouraged to reference Mobility International for assistance in finding overseas support services.
+It is important to communicate your needs and consider alternative and creative ways to meet them.

-For a list of questions to consider regarding curriculum, transportation, housing, medical care and auxiliary aides, service animals. and attitudes about disabilities, please visit our Accessibility Abroad website.
+For a list of questions to consider regarding curriculum, transportation, housing, medical care and auxiliary aides, service animals, and attitudes about disabilities, please visit our Accessibility Abroad website.